studio-data-bingo/reveal.js-poll-plugin/README.md

-# reveal.js-poll-plugin
+<h1 style="font-size: 3em;">Poll plugin, Reveal.js</h1>

-Plugin for embedding polls / quizzes into reveal.js presentations
+Poll is a plugin for integrating polls and quizzes into reveal.js presentations.
+This plugin allows you to collect the impressions of your participants in your conferences or to test their knowledge.
+This plugin does not collect any personal data

 ## General Information